CPNV-ES/LiveCoding-Pokedash-Game/README.md

 ## Elements
 Pokedash game is generated in a 2D array.
 Each case of the array represents a specific element.

-Here is a list of all the **[elements](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blop/master/instructions/elements.md)** with their properties/constraints.
+Here is a list of all the **[elements](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blob/master/instructions/elements.md)** with their properties/constraints.

 ## Functions
-Use the **[functions](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blop/master/instructions/functions.md)** at your disposal to create a playable game and find the way to the exit !
+Use the **[functions](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blob/master/instructions/functions.md)** at your disposal to create a playable game and find the way to the exit !

 ## Specificity of the "coding gameplay"
 ### Key Event
 To begin an interaction with the game, you have to press a key which will return a keyCode.
-There is a keyListener listening all keyUp events.
+You have to call a function to listen to the key Event.

-Here is the list of all **[keyEvent](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blop/master/instructions/keyEvents.md)** handled by the application.
+Here is the list of all **[keyEvent](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blob/master/instructions/keyEvents.md)** handled by the application.

 ### How to move
 You have to handle each element in Pokedash.
-You don't have functions to move left or right.
-If you want to move right, you'll have to check the element on your right and then code an action depending of the element.
+If you want to move right, you'll have first to check the element on your right then code an action depending of the element.

 ### Example
-You move with 'keyCode' direction.
+You move with a 'keyCode' direction.
 If there is a 'Road' element, use the function `swapSprite(keyCode, 0, 1)` to intervert the protagonist with the road.

 ### Game Objectives
-[Here](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blop/master/instructions/keyEvents.md) is a detailed list of the objective to respect in game.
+[Here](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blob/master/instructions/keyEvents.md) is a detailed list of each objective in the game.

 ### Code Examples
-[Here](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blop/master/docs/examples/) are some hints if you are blocked (incoming soon).
+[Here](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blob/master/docs/examples/) are some hints and solutions if you are blocked.